|

 a merchant, his father a London magistrate and merchant.
 Cecil

-Henry Holden-White was an executor on 4 January 1898, alongside Harold
+Henry Holden-White is an executor on 4 January 1898, alongside Harold

 Holden-White, upon the death of Cecilia Catherine Charlotte Le Grix White